socialtables/socialtables.github.io/style-guides/javascript/README.md

 ## Objects

   - Use the literal syntax for object creation.
+Unless you need to do this for setting immutable keys.

     ```javascript
     // bad